 TRAVEL REQUIREMENTS: A valid passport is required for entry into Japan.
 It must be valid for at least 6 months past the time of your scheduled return.
 Currently, visas are not required for citizens of the US, Canada, the UK, Western Europe, Australia, and New Zealand.
 For other countries, please check your nearest embassy or consulate for current requirements, or ask us for help.
 Travel requirements are subject to change; it is a good idea to double check several weeks before the tour.

-WHAT’S INCLUDED?: Accommodation from night of day 1 to the night of day 13, and, if taking the extension, the night of day 1 of the extension; meals from lunch on day 1 to lunch on day 14, and if taking the extension, meals from dinner of day 1 to lunch on day 2 of the extension; some drinks (the lodges typically include water or juice and tea or coffee with each meal, and if any meal does not include drinks, Tropical Birding will provide reasonable non-alcoholic beverages for that meal); safe drinking water between meals; Tropical Birding tour leader with scope and playback gear from 10:00am on day 1 to the evening of day 14, and, if taking the extension, from the evening of day 1 to the evening of day 2 of the extension; ground transport for the group to all sites in the itinerary from 10:00am of day 1 to the evening of day 14 (the tour leader usually is the driver); internal flights as specified in the itinerary; a printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).
+WHAT’S INCLUDED?: (Note that this only applies to the main tour – please contact us for inclusions on the extensions) Accommodation from night of day 1 to the night of day 13; meals from lunch on day 1 to lunch on day 14; some drinks (the lodges typically include water or juice and tea or coffee with each meal, and if any meal does not include drinks, Tropical Birding will provide reasonable non-alcoholic beverages for that meal); safe drinking water between meals; Tropical Birding tour leader with scope and playback gear from 10:00am on day 1 to the evening of day 14; ground transport for the group to all sites in the itinerary from 10:00am of day 1 to the evening of day 14 (the tour leader usually is the driver); internal flights as specified in the itinerary; a printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).